 This potato salad is perfect for a nice sunny summer's day.
-Or even a family dinner on a sunny, if chilly, Christmas Day.

 My mom made this potato salad for a picnic one summer when I was home from college.
 I don’t like mayonnaise, so she’d substituted yogurt.
 The salad was delicious.
 Light and creamy.
 I liked it so much that I made it for my friends when I got back to school.

 |2 lbs. new potatoes||2 shallots or 1 med. red onion, sliced thin|

 |12 oz. bacon, cut into ½-inch strips||10 oz. plain yogurt (not Greek), plus more to taste|

 |2-3 Tbsp. olive oil||Coarse sea salt and freshly ground black pepper|

 |2-3 cloves garlic, chopped fine||1 small bunch garden cress|

 1. Wash the potatoes, but don’t peel them.
 Bring to a boil in a pan with enough salted water to cover them, then cover and simmer 25 to 30 minutes, until tender.

 2. While potatoes are boiling, cook bacon in a pan until crispy.
 Remove from pan and add olive oil.
 Sauté garlic and shallots or onions in bacon fat and oil until tender.